Stock Spirits

 Why do young people drink alcohol?

-• improve their mood or well-being
+• improving their mood or comfort,

-• avoid social rejection
+• avoiding social rejection,

-• reduce negative emotions
+• reducing negative emotions,

-• and cope with problems.
+• and coping with problems.

 • Alcohol use in their lifetime: Among 11-year-olds, 18% of boys and 13% of girls reported drinking alcohol.
 Among slightly older adolescents, the frequency increased to 33% of 13-year-olds and 57% of 15-year-olds (56% of boys and 59% of girls).